BUZZARDGTA/GTA-V-Session-Sniffer/docs/TROUBLESHOOTING.md

 Additionally, you can enhance the filtering process by setting `<CAPTURE_BLOCK_THIRD_PARTY_SERVERS>` to `True` in your `Settings.ini` file.
 You can also adjust `<CAPTURE_PROGRAM_PRESET>` to correspond to the program you are scanning.
 These configurations help minimize the display of unrelated IPs.
+Read [📖 Settings Details](SCRIPT_CONFIGURATION.md#editing-settings) for more informations about these settings.

 Furthermore, if none of these solutions worked, you can manually block IPs by editing the `<CAPTURE_PREPEND_CUSTOM_CAPTURE_FILTER>` or `<CAPTURE_PREPEND_CUSTOM_DISPLAY_FILTER>`.
 For example: